MySQL, by default, does not “support” named timezones, therefore you could get errors similar to

 Unknown or incorrect time zone: 'Europe/Prague'.
 In fact, MySQL just does not know the correct timeshift for this name and allows you to import the configuration.

 auto-offset, which will use “offset” time zone setting.
-This will produce correct datetime in PHP, however, your SQL functions may start returning incorrect results, because MySQL won't be able to calculate proper difference between two date time since in “offset” mode there are no day-light saving shifts.
+This will produce correct datetime in PHP, however, your SQL functions may start returning incorrect results, because MySQL will not be able to calculate proper difference between two date time since in “offset” mode there are no day-light saving shifts.

 Run this command, where